gmcastil/microzed/rtos/README.md

 include paths the same, so it's unable to find this missing header.
 I think the relative path that it inserted is wrong (big surprise there).

+Update
+- I finally got this to work, but man alive was it more complicated than it needed to be.
+- First, the problem was that I was naively using the FreeRTOS board support package option when I built the BSP, which was a mistake because I believe it brought mismatching libraries in or something like that.
+I have no idea what Eclipse is doing when some of these options and operations are run.
+For whatever reason, the `lwIP` library code from Xilinx that was being generated has conflicting function prototypes with the one that ships with the FreeRTOS demo (presumably, they changed their API at some point? maybe?).
+Anyway, I stopped using the code shipped with the SDK and used what the FreeRTOS folks used, and I was able to build the demo from scratch without any problems
+- Because the ZC702 and the Microzed use different GPIO to drive the LED, a simple change in the `ParTest.c` source file was all that was required to get it to do the long 3 sec blink at a time.
+- I loaded the ELF, programmed the FPGA, and saw the blinking light in hardware that I was driving (the LED that the board has is not connected to the PL), but my carrier card has LEDs on the board that are accessible from hardware
+- For posterity, to anyone that is looking to do something similar, it is prudent to look at which version of the toolchain, C library, drivers, etc. are supported and then go through the FreeRTOS git repository and use that version instead.
+In my case, on 2019.1, the tools indiciated that version 10.1.1 was the kernel version that they had used.
+The FreeRTOS people tagged their designs, so one can simply clone the entire FreeRTOS repo, checkout the tag of interest, and then go from there.
+- Don't try using the latest released version